-The best side hustles for 2021 are those that don't involve having to interact with anyone face-to-face.
-I imagine much like 2020 where I stayed home, 2021 will be the same.
-Wear a damn mask so we can get out of time out. 😉
+The best side hustles for 2022 are those that don't involve having to interact with anyone face-to-face.
+I imagine much like 2021 where I stayed home, 2022 will be the same.

 Surveys also don't pay enough to justify the time spent on them.
 Of course, that's my personal opinion, but I think you're worth far more than $.25 for doing anything – even clicking a button!